 Compass tattoos originated as a common ink choice for fishermen and sailors, as they believed the designs would bring them good fortune during their travels and would always guide them home.
 Nowadays, the compass is the universal sign for wanderlusters who find fulfillment in constant travel.
 In the same way that sailors felt they brought good luck, wanderers and travelers consider the compass design a symbol of good luck and safe travels.
 Even the arrows hold meaning, signifying the promise of adventure in all directions.

 The compass design is also a personal favorite amongst tattoo artists such as Gianna Caranfa.
 "A few years ago, a group of us visited Ireland and wanted to get compass tattoos to always remember our journey together.
 However, we were five girls with different personalities.
 One girl received an upward-facing arrow with just an 'N' for north.
 Another received a compass that [replaced north, south, east, and west with] our initials.
 I used a simple dragonfly as the center and placed the coordinates around it like a normal compass," she shares.

-From the use of color to different simplifications, these 30 compass tattoos show you that there are a million and one ways to customize the design.
-If you’re looking for adventure wherever you go or just want a tattoo that will help you get home safely, here’s some inspiration for your next compass ink.
+From the use of color to different simplifications, these 27 compass tattoos show you that there are a million and one ways to customize the design.
+If you’re looking for adventure wherever you go or just want a tattoo that will help you get home safely, check out some stunning compass tattoo ideas to get inspired for your new ink.

 Minimalist Compass Tattoo